Jacky1128/academic_homepage/content/post/getting-started/index.md

 I firmly believe that creativity usually comes from details and I eagerly need a pure research enviornment to exert my strengths and abilities.
 It is exactly the reseaon why I decided to apply for a PHD position directly.
 Besides, I have planned to make explanations of some theoretical details regularly on my homepage in the form of academic blogs.
 In my view, it is not only a platform to show my academic foundations, but a testimony of my lifelong learning.

 ## Schedules
-1. Complete my current few-shot semantic segmentation research topics under Prof. Xinggang Wang before I graduated from HUST.
+* ** Complete my current few-shot semantic segmentation research topics under Prof. Xinggang Wang before I graduated from HUST. **
-2. Update my academic blogs with what I have accumulated these years in my spare time.
+* **Update my academic blogs with what I have accumulated these years in my spare time.**
-3. Apply for a PHD position in 2023 Fall.
+* **Apply for a PHD position in 2023 Fall.**

+I firmly believe that I am well-prepared for the coming research and challenges.